monostable/monostable.github.io/presentations/fosdem2018-designing-pcbs-with-code/presentation.md

 ???

-- For PyCircuit there's also a Graphviz output created by PyCircuit's creator David Craven
+- For pycircuit there's also a Graphviz output created by pycircuit's creator David Craven
-- The reason this looks like this is you can do layout with PyCircuit as well
+- The reason this looks like this is you can do layout with pycircuit as well
 - So this is used to highlight nets in the interactive viewer, that's why you have such big clickable nodes here